 Thousands of refugees have been moved to temporary shelters coordinated by the UN’s refugee agency, UNHCR.
 The team is visiting schools and other relief centers to monitor elderly patients, pregnant women and others who may need special or ongoing care during the storm.
 The refugee health volunteers are referring serious cases to hospitals and clinics.

-Refugee health volunteers—themselves Syrian refugees, who Medical Teams trains and oversees—operate in more than 120 of Lebanon’s informal settlements, working to reduce the impact of common diseases among the Syrian refugee population.
+Refugee health volunteers are themselves Syrian refugees, who Medical Teams trains and oversees.
+They operate in more than 120 of Lebanon’s informal settlements, working to reduce the impact of common diseases.

 The storm has disrupted health and education services throughout Lebanon.
-Dubbed “Storm Norma,” wind, heavy rain and freezing temperatures peaked Tuesday, resulting in flooding and destroyed shelters.
+Dubbed “Storm Norma,” it caused wind, heavy rain and freezing temperatures, peaking Tuesday and resulting in flooding and destroyed shelters.
 Many unpaved roads became muddy and impassable, resulting in stuck cars and slow-moving ambulances.

 The storm is expected to clear today, with rainfall resuming next week.
 In the aftermath of the storm, Medical Teams International will continue to provide aid and relief to the Syrian refugees.